associatedpress/datakit-core/README.rst

     $ datakit --help

-The plugin provides a ``project:create`` command, which sounds like it fits the bill.
+The plugin provides a ``project create`` command, which sounds like it fits the bill.

 To see which flags are available or required, try using the ``--help`` flag again::

-    $ datakit project:create --help
+    $ datakit project create --help

 It appears you need to specify a Cookiecutter_ template to use this command.
 Let's try it::

-    $ datakit project:create --template https://github.com/associatedpress/cookiecutter-r-project.git
+    $ datakit project create --template https://github.com/associatedpress/cookiecutter-r-project.git

 That's the basic recipe for working with plugins: install, explore, and invoke!
 [1]_